DataDog/integrations-core/ecs_fargate/README.md

 ### Metrics

+This integration works on Linux and Windows, but some metrics are OS dependent.
+All the metrics exposed when running on Windows are also exposed on Linux, but there are some metrics that are only available on Linux.

 See [metadata.csv][35] for a list of metrics provided by this integration.
+It also specifies which ones are Linux-only.

 ### Events